ktonon/cog/README.markdown

 ![cog](http://ktonon.github.com/cog/images/cog-logo-small.png)

-`cog` is a command line utility that makes it a bit easier to organize a project which uses code generation.
+`cog` is a command line utility that makes it easy to organize a project which uses code generation.

 The documentation on this page is synchronized with the git repository.
 For docs on the [currently released gem](https://rubygems.org/gems/cog) (version 0.2.0)